Astroscopus guttatus: Distribution

 Astroscopus guttatus is typically found in coastal waters from New York to Virginia.
 But there have been sightings of the northern stargazer in the waters of South Carolina.
-Northern Stargazer can be found in deep ocean water at depths up to 120 feet or 37 meters.
-The Northern Stargazer enjoys rocky reef and soft bottom habitats.
+Northern stargazers can be found in deep ocean water at depths up to 120 feet or 37 meters.
+The northern stargazer enjoys rocky reef and soft bottom habitats.
 In places lacking natural reefs, scientists experimented with placing oyster cages on the bottom of the ocean floor.
-These scientists observed an increase in fish diversity including an increase in Northern Stargazer sightings flowing the addition of the oyster cage as the cage created additional reef like habitat for fish.
+These scientists observed an increase in fish diversity including an increase in northern stargazer sightings following the addition of the oyster cage as the cage created additional reef like habitat for fish.

 Ecology

 Northern stargazers live primarily along the eastern seaboard of the United States.
 They do not swim much except when migrating as they swim clumsily and slowly.
-Instead, northern stargazers bury themselves in the sand using short side to side motions of their ventral fins and tail to bury themselves until ¾ of their body plane is covered by sandy substrate.
+Instead, northern stargazers bury themselves in the sand using short side to side motions of their ventral fins and tail to bury themselves until three quarters of their body plane is covered by sandy substrate.
 If disturbed, stargazers can bury themselves beneath as many as 12 inches of sand to hide from predators.
 Stargazers utilize their camouflaged location in the sand to wait for prey to swim by.
-Northern Stargazers primarily feed on small fish that swim above them in the sand.
+Northern stargazers primarily feed on small fish that swim above them in the sand.
 Their eyes are situated on top of the head and poke up through the sand, hence the name stargazer.
 The eyes of the northern stargazer are also home to an electrical organ that sits under each eye.
 The electrical apparatus is composed of 200 thin layers of electric tissue which gives it a jelly or mucus like appearance.
-The origin of this organ is still underdetermined with the best logical supposition that the electric organ was derived by an unusual modification of a portion of one or more of the eye muscles.
-The organ is believed to not only be used to threaten predators from above as the fish lies buried in the sand, but to also stun prey.
-The stargazer's scientific name is Astroscopus guttatus where Astroscopus means "one who aims at the stars" and guttatus translating into "speckled" – referring to the white spots on the fish's back.
+The origin of this organ is still undetermined with the best logical supposition that the electric organ was derived by an unusual modification of a portion of one or more of the eye muscles.
+The organ is believed to not only threaten predators from above as the fish lies buried in the sand, but also to stun prey.
+The stargazer's scientific name is Astroscopus guttatus where Astroscopus means "one who aims at the stars" and guttatus translating into "speckled"—referring to the white spots on the fish's back.